Supporting HCC Faculty and Staff

 The HCC Foundation engages individuals and organizations to support a variety of faculty and staff programs, ranging from funding global study opportunities to underwriting employee recognitions and years-of-service awards.

-The Foundation secures private support for special initiatives designed to connect HCC with the Tampa Bay community, including events like the Science Olympiad and Sustainability Conference, along with programs that promote entrepreneurship & innovation and serve our region’s many veterans.
+The Foundation also secures private support for special initiatives designed to connect HCC with the Tampa Bay community, including events like the Science Olympiad and Sustainability Conference, and programs that promote entrepreneurship & innovation and serve our region’s many veterans.

 Resources for Excellence Grants